 This course is offered for the highly motivated art student as preparation for Advance Placement Drawing, 2-D Design and 3-D Design courses.
 Students wishing to apply for this course must submit artwork as well as a recommendation from an art teacher.
-In Middle School, the course consists of in depth studies of the various disciplines covered in Art I as well as advanced drawing, two and three dimensional designs.
 Upon successful completion of this course, a student can advance to AP Drawing, AP 2-D Design or AP 3-D Design.